All Israel

 In response to the NYT report and questions by reporters, the President's Office released a statement.

-“As expressed several times in the past, President Isaac Herzog sees reaching an agreement between the parties in Prime Minister Netanyahu's cases as a proper and correct solution,” the statement said.
+“As expressed several times in the past, President Isaac Herzog sees reaching an agreement between the parties in Prime Minister Netanyahu's case as a proper and correct solution,” the statement said.
 “Negotiations for an agreement are a necessary part of the attempt to bring the parties to an agreement.
 The President, therefore, believes that before addressing the pardon request itself, efforts should first be exhausted to reach an agreement between the parties, outside the courtroom.”

 The All Israel News Staff is a team of journalists in Israel.